-Guarantor Home Loan - Can my family help?
+Guarantor Home Loan - how do they work?

-By using the equity they've built up in an existing property, a guarantor can help you to buy a home or invest in residential property (known as a security guarantee).
+By using the equity they've built up in an existing property, a guarantor may provide security that enables you to buy a home or invest in residential property (known as a security guarantee).
 They may also offer a security and income guarantee whereby their income can help to satisfy the serviceability of the loan.

 A guarantor loan works when someone with security, such as equity in their own home, agrees for a purchaser to use it as security against a new loan for their property purchase.
-One of the most popular reasons that purchasers use guarantors is to avoid paying Lenders Mortgage Insurance (LMI).
-This is a form of insurance that protects lenders from borrowers defaulting on loan repayments and is payable if you only have a small deposit.
-Your guarantor helps you avoid this charge by providing a guarantee for your home loan which is secured on their property.
+One of the most common reasons property buyers use guarantors is to avoid paying Lenders Mortgage Insurance (LMI).
+This is a form of insurance that protects lenders from borrowers defaulting on loan repayments and is payable if you only have a small deposit, usually below 20% of the total property sale price.

 Who can use a guarantor?

-The most common need for a guarantor is if you are a first home buyer who has a steady income and can service a home loan without assistance, but you haven’t been able to save up the necessary deposit.
+The most common need for a guarantor is if you are a first home buyer who has a steady income and can service a home loan without assistance, but you do not have the necessary deposit.

-You may still be required to have at least 5% of the property’s value in genuine savings (held in an account for at least 3 months) to demonstrate your ability to save, but apart from that, your deposit can be whatever you have managed to save to date.
+Depending on the lender, you may still be required to have at least 5% of the property’s value in genuine savings (held in an account for at least three months) to demonstrate your ability to save.
+But the amount required for your deposit can, in some cases, be less than this.

 Who can be a guarantor?

-Guarantors are typically parents wanting to help their kids get a foothold in the property market.
-As well as a parent, a guarantor can also be a parent-in-law or a step parent and grandparents, siblings, spouses and de facto partners will also be considered by many lenders.
+Guarantors are typically parents wanting to help their children get a foothold in the property market.
+As well as a parent, a guarantor can also be a parent-in-law or a step parent and grandparents, siblings, close friends, spouses and de facto partners will also be considered by many lenders.

 And while lenders have different eligibility criteria, the following usually apply to all potential guarantors: